 Joy Petty, Treasurer, 2019

 Board Member since 2008.

-Joy Petty has been a member of the board since 2008 as former President and current Treasurer and has traveled to Rwanda twice, once in 2009 with nine members of Bethlehem Lutheran Church and again in 2014 as a leader of the Girls Faith Encounter in which we brought eight high school girls from the United States to Rwanda to live with, learn alongside, and pray together with eight girls from the Rwamagana Lutheran School.
+Joy Petty has been a member of the board since 2008 as former President and current Treasurer and has traveled to Rwanda twice, once in 2009 with nine members of Bethlehem Lutheran Church and again in 2014 as a leader of the Girls’ Faith Encounter in which brought eight high school girls from the United States traveled to Rwanda to live with, learn alongside, and pray together with eight girls from the Rwamagana Leaders’ School.

-Joy is married to her husband Alan, has three children and lives in Santa Rosa, CA. She is an avid bird watcher and enjoys traveling, hiking and camping with her friends and family.
+Joy is the Director of Operations & Finance/Partner of Turrentine Brokerage, a wine and grape brokerage firm in Northern California.
+She has her B.A. in Anthropology from California State University, East Bay.
+She is married to her husband Alan, has three children and lives in Santa Rosa, CA. She is an avid bird watcher and enjoys traveling, hiking and camping with her friends and family.

 Founding Board Member since 2005.

 Libby Bullock attended U.C Davis and received a B.S. in Renewable Natural Resources, specializing in Plant and Soil Sciences.
 She has worked at U.C.
-Davis over the past 25 years, all involving aspects of administrative computing for U.C.
+Davis over the past 35 years, all involving aspects of administrative computing for U.C.
 Davis.
-She and her husband Ernie have 3 children.
+She and her husband Ernie have 3 children, 2 are now grown, the youngest is in High School.
 Libby and her family are members of St. John’s Lutheran Church in Sacramento, CA, where she is involved in many activities including children’s ministry, WELCA, and the hand bell choir.

 Board Member since 2013.